 Potential Penalties for Fraud

-While the penalties for fraud will vary depending on how the crime was committed and what the perpetrator acquired as a result, most fraud cases will involve felony charges.
+While the penalties for fraud charges in California will vary depending on how the crime was committed and what the perpetrator acquired as a result, most fraud cases will involve felony charges.
 Anyone convicted of these charges may face time in prison or jail.
 If the fraud involved large amounts of money, the potential prison sentence will go up drastically.
 No matter what else the sentence entails, making restitution to the victim is mandatory.

 The San Diego police department and District Attorney each have specialized units devoted exclusively to investigating and prosecuting fraud cases.
 These cases may also be tried in a Federal Court and federal agencies also have special investigators to uncover fraud.
 All of this means that if you have been charged with fraud there is probably a lot of evidence against you.